 Historically, we have relied on financial, administrative and other resources of Cablevision to support the operation of our business.
 In conjunction with our separation from Cablevision, we will need to expand our financial, administrative and other support systems or contract with third parties to replace certain of Cablevision's systems.
+We will also need to maintain our own credit and banking relationships and perform our own financial and operational functions.
+We cannot assure you that we will be able to successfully put in place the financial, operational and managerial resources necessary to operate as a public company or that we will be able to be profitable doing so.
 Any failure or significant downtime in our own financial or administrative systems or in Cablevision's financial or administrative systems during the transition period could impact our results or prevent us from performing other administrative services and financial reporting on a timely basis and could materially harm our business, financial condition and results of operations.

-We may incur material costs and expenses as a result of our separation from Cablevision.
+We may incur material costs and expenses as a result of our separation from Cablevision, which could adversely affect our profitability.